Aim of the Irish Centre for Social Gerontology

 We conduct primary research, to prepare a range of publications that inform research, policy and practice relating to rural ageing, and engage in collaborations with a range of stakeholders involved in rural ageing.

-The Lifecourse Institute at NUI Galway brings together three Research centres in the university with a focus on older people, families & children and persons with disabilities.
+The Institute for Lifecourse & Society at NUI Galway brings together three Research centres in the university with a focus on older people, families & children and persons with disabilities.

 Its primary function is to produce research that supports innovative policy reform across the lifecycle that enables citizens to achieve their potential and live fulfilling and productive lives.